PHOTOGRAPHS... DOCUMENTS... NEWSPAPER CUTTINGS... MEMORIES... INFORMATION... CORRECTIONS... WANTED NOW.

 Using the links to the left you are invited to remember the cinemas listed by each town.

-URGENTLY REQUIRED - BEFORE IT IS TOO LATE
+URGENTLY REQUIRED - BEFORE IT IS TOO LATE:

 You are welcome to include your own memories, information and suggestions.
 If you have any images please do contact the webmaster using the email link below, photographs are urgently required.
+In particular photographs of the cinema facades, foyers, auditoriums as they appeared when in use.

 Additional information and confirmation on features and dates of the venues listed is always welcome.
 If you know of a cinema that is not included in the listed towns on the left please do forward written information by email so we can add the venue to the list.